OpenTimer/OpenTimer/wiki/home.md

 # Get Started with OpenTimer

-+ Compile and build OpenTimer
++ Compile and Build OpenTimer
-+ Obtain your first timing report
++ Obtain your First Timing Report

 # OpenTimer Shell